From the World Heritage inscription:

 Agra Fort is a cultural UNESCO World Heritage Site in India.
 This historical fort is located in Agra and was inscribed in 1983 during the 7th session.
 The historic fortress is more commonly known as the Red Fort.
 It served as a residence for the Mughal Dynasty emperors until the early 17th century.
 It only ceased to serve as the official royal residence when the capital of India was moved from Agra to Delhi.

-Agra Fort is located only a little less than 3 kilometers from another popular UNESCO site in India – Taj Mahal.
+Agra Fort is located only a little less than 3 kilometers from another popular UNESCO site in India, the Taj Mahal.

 About Agra Fort

 Agra Fort is a historical fort but many refer to it as a walled city.
 This speaks to the expanse and the importance of the fort as part of the city of Agra.
 The fort sits on a 94-acre land area that features a semi-circular plan.
 The fort lies parallel to the Yamuna River and also has walls that reach up to 70 feet high.
-There are four sides to this fort and each has their corresponding gates.
+There are four sides to this fort and each has its corresponding gates.
 Two of the fort gates are called “Lahore Gate” and “Delhi Gate”.

 The Delhi Gate is considered monumental and one of the grandest out of all four of the gates.
 This gate was built in 1568 in order to boost the security of the fort.
 At the same time, it also served as the emperor’s formal gate.
 The gate features embellishments made with white marble.
 Meanwhile, there is a wooden drawbridge that is intended to cross the moat and connect the gate to the mainland.

 To this day, the northern portion of the Agra Fort is still being used by the Indian military.
-For this reason, the Delhi Gate is intended for official use only and is not open for public.
+For this reason, the Delhi Gate is intended for official use only and is not open for the public.
 Tourists who want to visit the Agra Fort are allowed to enter through the Amar Singh Gate.
 This is also where the ticket booth is located so you can enter the fort.